suncel-io/nextjs-blog-starter/README.md

 - After creating an account, head over to the project settings you created earlier.
 - Go to the API section, grab your Keys.
-- At the root of the project, create a .env file
+- At the root of the project, rename the .env.example file by .env
-- Insert your API Keys in the .env of your project (NEXT_PUBLIC_SUNCEL_KEY=... and SUNCEL_REVALIDATE_SECRET=...)
+- Insert your API Keys in the .env of your project (NEXT_PUBLIC_SUNCEL_KEY=... and SUNCEL_REVALIDATE_SECRET=...).
+You can find these keys on app.suncel.io (Project &rarr;  )

 ### Ready to go